shankarprashadji/Library/README.md

 - `sort(headName)`: This method use for sort books by `title`, `author` and `book id`

+### Switch Statements

 **Switch Statements for User Actions:**

 The JavaScript effectively uses a `switch` statement to handle user actions:

-- **Deposit**: When the user selects "Deposit" from the action dropdown, the corresponding case executes the `deposit` method of the `BankAccount` class, facilitating the addition of funds to the account.

-- **Withdraw**: The "Withdraw" case invokes the `withdraw` method, enabling users to withdraw funds, provided the withdrawal amount is valid.

-- **Check Balance**: The "Check Balance" case does not perform any specific action but allows users to view their current balance.
+When the user selects one of option from Dropdown then  corresponding swicth cases execute and perform appropriate operation

+``cases ``

+- **title**: if this case matched then Books sorted by title

+- **author**: if this case matched then Books sorted by author

+- **title**: if this case matched then Books sorted by bookId

-- **Default**: In the default case, an error message is generated for invalid actions, ensuring that the user receives clear feedback.
+- **default**: when user selected default that is none then pop  up show on UI for ensuring the user clear feedback.

-This `switch` statement enhances code readability and maintainability by neatly organizing action-related logic.
+This `switch` statement enhances code readability and maintainability.

+### Try-Catch-Finally Statements

 **Try-Catch-Finally Statements for Error Handling:**